 The key is avoiding mechanical patterns.
 Instead of executing every action on a fixed interval, use natural sending windows, conservative queues, and enough spacing that the activity resembles a real workday rather than a script.

-Additionally, the system groups your outreach drafts in a queue, allowing you to review the generated copy before it is sent.
-This human-in-the-loop gate ensures that your messaging remains high-quality while your campaigns execute safely.
-Read our resource on AI lead qualification pipelines for setup details.
+Omentir also groups outreach drafts in a queue so you can review copy before it sends.
+That human-in-the-loop gate keeps the messages honest while campaigns still run.
+See AI lead qualification pipelines for setup details.

 Configure stop rules as seriously as send rules.
 If someone declines, objects, replies with low intent, or asks not to be contacted, the sequence should stop.
 Human-paced outreach is about respecting the buyer's signal, not simply slowing down automation.